erickcomp/php-rfcs/static-constructors.md

 ## What this RFC is not

-This RFC does not intend to promote the indiscriminate usage of static variables but rather to provide a way to properly initialize them when they are useful.
+This RFC does not intend to promote the indiscriminate usage of static properties but rather to provide a way to properly initialize them when they are useful.

 ### Implementation on other programming languages